VietTran86/PCA_MUSIC/README.md

 **SNR > -10 (dB)  <=>  "noise's deviation < 3 * source's deviation"**

-P.S: we compared our MAP method with standard MATLAB packages (music and aictest) in the code.
-So there is no hidden intention at all.
-This is indeed a novel algorithm and it surpasses state-of-the-art in all cases.
-Everything is transparent.
+P.S: we compared our MAP method with standard MATLAB packages (music and aictest).
+Everything should be clear in the code.
 All feedbacks are welcome!

 <p float="left">